 This debris is not good when trying to maneuver around an airport where a dozen private and corporate jets are parked, especially when each one can be worth tens of millions of dollars!

 Wheeled helicopters are able to ground taxi using minimal rotor wash thus minimizing the amount of debris that gets thrown around the apron.
 When helicopters are used more for private and corporate transportation then wheels are better suited for the airport environment.

 Max Gross Takeoff Weight – MGTW

-This is usually the main factor of deciding when helicopters move from skids to wheels.
-Some of the biggest helicopters that use skids are the Bell Medium helicopters like the Bell 205, Bell 212, Bell 214 and Bell 412.
+This is usually the main factor in deciding when helicopters move from skids to wheels.
+Some of the biggest helicopters that use skids are the Bell Medium helicopters like the Bell 205, Bell 212, Bell 214, and Bell 412.

 With their max gross weighing around the 11,000-12,000lb range moving this aircraft on the ground takes some form of a dolly or lots of bodies!
 I’ve helped push a 212 into a hanger and without 5-6 people it can be a real workout.

-When helicopters are considerably heavier than this, the equipment and/or people required to move them becomes silly.
+When helicopters are considerably heavier than this, the equipment and/or people required to move them become silly.
 This is when wheels become the better option.

 Ground Handling Wheels

 By far the simplest option and every helicopter that has skids will have a set of GH wheels that attach to pegs on the skids to lift and move the helicopter into the hangar.
 The GH wheels lift the helicopter by either a cam mechanism or a hydraulic jack.

 Ground handling wheels are good for light helicopters and even the Robinson R22 can easily be moved by just a single person.
 If you are a private owner and you have to move a larger helicopter on your own then you need other options to prevent you from giving yourself a hernia!